 When we moved into our “big house“, a problem I faced was that there were just so many rooms to fill.
 It felt overwhelming.

 Do you have a room in your house that doesn’t get used like you had hoped it would?
 Maybe it’s a formal dining room or an in-home theater area?
-It may be time to consider a downsize if you have spaces in your home that aren’t being used.
+If so, it may be time to consider a downsize if you have spaces in your home that aren’t being used.

-Unused spaces may seem harmless.
-But take a moment to consider that you are still paying for heating, air conditioning, and electricity to this area.
-Could this money be better spent?
+Unused spaces may seem harmless, but take a moment to consider that you are still paying for heating, air conditioning, and electricity to this area.
+On top of that, if you have an unused room that still requires cleaning and maintenance, you might be missing out on a lot of your time as well.

 You have rooms that serve no purpose